-Good security starts with your password!
+Good security starts with your Password!

-Top 20 passwords so far for 2018:
+Top 20 passwords in Australia for 2021:

-Stuck for ideas on creating a good password you can remember?
+Create a good password you can remember

 Take a sentence and turn it into a password.

 The sentence can be anything personal and memorable for you.
 Take the words from the sentence, then abbreviate and combine them in unique ways to form a password.
-Here are four sample sentences that might inspire you:
+Here are three sample sentences that might inspire you: